 - To facilitate students gaining valuable career experience, networking opportunitites and research project-based proficiencies to complement didactic medical education.

 - To provide special recognition to students who engage in such scholarly pursuits and complete all of the SCP's requirements.

-- Research can be conducted utilizing the methods of identified track, including the life sciences, social sciences, humanities, law, policy, etc.
+- To implement the research methods of the identified track, including the life sciences, social sciences, humanities, law, policy, etc.

 WHO RUNS THE PROGRAM?

 The program is run by the Office of Undergraduate Medical Education headed by the Vice Dean.
 A steering committee with all track leaders and medical students determines specific policies and procedures related to the program.

 The specific tracks of the Scholarly Concentrations Program are listed below with the Steering Committee members' contact information.
 Each track has additional information listed on its information page to consider.
 Please take the time to familiarize yourself with all the information relevant to your scholarly concentration track.

 - Chair, Dr. Laurie Shroyer (444-8113) / email@example.com

 - Co-Chair, Dr. Dylan Smith (632-2021) / firstname.lastname@example.org

 - Dr. Stephen Post (444-9797) / firstname.lastname@example.org